Young Tatiana Calderón, winning a go kart race. 📸 Alfa Romeo Media

 Strength Training and Proper Engineering Are the Winning Formula for Tatiana

-Engineers told her to work out more, that she needed to be stronger to brake properly.
-And it’s true, Formula 1 racing is not an easy sport for women.
-This is simply because women and men are not built the same.
-It’s not a matter of speed or ability; the measurements are different, where the hands go, proper seating and more.
-Calderón recalls being told by engineers to work on strength building because she was not able to hit the brake hard enough.
+However, it’s not a matter of speed or ability.
+The measurements are different for hand placement, proper seating and more.
+Calderón recalled being told by engineers to work on strength building because she was not able to hit the brake hard enough.
 But even her trainer said that was impossible because she had been training harder and was stronger than many other race car drivers.
-So Calderón placed a Go-Pro camera at the pedals, discovering that pressure modifications were needed.
+For that reason, Calderón placed a Go-Pro camera at the pedals, discovering that pressure modifications were needed.
 Once the changes were made, Tatiana Calderón could compete.

-“Women can compete but we need the right modifications in design.
+“Women can compete, but we need the right modifications in design.
 We have 30% less muscle mass than men,” says Calderón.

 Now racing for Alfa Romeo, Calderón finally feels at home with her team.
-She is treated as an equal in a team that feels more like a family.
+She said she is treated as an equal in a team that feels more like a family.
 She works closely with the engineers to ensure that she gets the best drive.

 Fun facts about Tatiana Calderón

-- When she knew she wanted to race: 9 years old, after experiencing go- karting.
+• When she knew she wanted to race: 9 years old, after experiencing go-karting.

-- Where her journey began: In Colombia, later in the United States, and now in Spain where she has lived for the past 9 years.
+• Where her journey began: In Colombia, later in the United States, and now in Spain where she has lived for the past 9 years.

-- Prep time for F1 racing: 15 years.
+• Prep time for F1 racing: 15 years.

-- People she admires: Pro Tennis player Roger Federer but in motorsports, Juan Pablo Montoya, a pro Colombian race car driver.
-When she met Montoya, he told her, “Si ellos pueden, usted tambien.” meaning, “if they(men) can do it, so can you.”
+• People she admires: Pro Tennis player Roger Federer but in motorsports, Juan Pablo Montoya, a pro Colombian race car driver.
+When she met Montoya, he told her, “Si ellos pueden, usted tambien,” meaning, “If they (men) can do it, so can you.”

-- Favorite Alfa Romeo models: Stelvio and Giulia
+• Favorite Alfa Romeo models: Stelvio and Giulia

 Related: 9 Reasons You Should Consider the Alfa Romeo Stelvio for Your Next SUV